:mod:`xml.dom.minidom` --- Lightweight DOM implementation

 Source code: :source:`Lib/xml/dom/minidom.py`

-:mod:`xml.dom.minidom` is a minimal implementation of the Document Object Model interface, with an API similar to that in other languages.
+:mod:`xml.dom.minidom` is a light-weight implementation of the Document Object Model interface.
 It is intended to be simpler than the full DOM and also significantly smaller.
-Users who are not already proficient with the DOM should consider using the :mod:`xml.etree.ElementTree` module for their XML processing instead

 DOM applications typically start by parsing some XML into a DOM.
 With :mod:`xml.dom.minidom`, this is done through the parse functions:

 from xml.dom.minidom import parse, parseString dom1 = parse('c:\\temp\\mydata.xml') # parse an XML file by name datasource = open('c:\\temp\\mydata.xml') dom2 = parse(datasource) # parse an open file dom3 = parseString('<myxml>Some data<empty/> some more data</myxml>')

 The :func:`parse` function can take either a filename or an open file object.

 If you have XML in a string, you can use the :func:`parseString` function instead: